alpineduo/alpineduo.github.io/_posts/2019-09-05-fann-mountains-part1-hike-19.md

 ---

 This is going to be slightly longer blog post than our weekend trip reports.
 We were 5 of us (myself, Stefan, Ivana, Tomas and Martin) going to Uzbekistan and Tajikistan this summer for 4 weeks.
 Our proposal was to spend 3 weeks hiking and one week sighseeing plus traveling.
 We split the trip into 4 parts.
-This is just part 1 of our hike, including visiting two cities - Samarkand and Buchara.

 Our entire hike is planned [here on alpenvereinaktiv](http://alpenvereinaktiv.com/s/dcIRa).